Vulcan rocket's space debut will be crucial for Boeing-Lockheed venture as sale talks loom

 WASHINGTON, Jan 6 (Reuters) - A lot is riding on the first launch of the new Vulcan rocket by the United Launch Alliance, a joint venture of Boeing and Lockheed Martin .

-A successful launch at Cape Canaveral next week will allow ULA to fulfill a deep backlog of missions worth hundreds of millions of dollars and establish a competitive footing with Elon Musk's SpaceX.
+A successful launch at Cape Canaveral next week would allow ULA to fulfill a deep backlog of missions worth hundreds of millions of dollars and establish a greater competitive footing with Elon Musk's SpaceX.

 And it could prove vital to plans by the two U.S. aerospace firms to sell their joint venture.